 OST 2335.
 BUSINESS COMMUNICATION: Three Credits, Three Hours.
-(On Demand)
+(Spring)

 This course is designed to develop students' ability to effectively communicate in the business arena.
 Upon completion of this course, students will become effective business communicators, developing skills in: interpersonal and group communication; electronic communication; message preparation; preparing and presenting reports and presentations; and resume preparation and developing proper interview skills.
-Prerequisite: CGS 1100C.
+Prerequisite: CGS 1100C with minimum grade of "C."